University of Santo Tomas: Athletics

 UST has won the men's basketball title 18 times in the UAAP since 1938 and one in the NCAA, bringing the total to 19.
 In 2006, the Tigers captured the basketball championship defeating the Ateneo Blue Eagles in two of the three games held.
 With the championship, the UST tied with the UE Red Warriors with 18 UAAP men's basketball titles, behind the league-leading FEU Tamaraws with 20.
-The Tigers reached the finals four times in the last decade.
-In 2012, the Tigers, led by Jeric Fortuna and Carmelo Afuang, finished second at the end of eliminations with a 10–4 record, but were swept by the Ateneo Blue Eagles in the finals.
+In 2012, the Tigers, led by Jeric Fortuna and Carmelo Afuang, finished second at the end of eliminations with a 10–4 record but were defeated by the Ateneo Blue Eagles in the finals.
 In 2013, the fourth seed Tigers defeated the top seed National Bulldogs in the semi-finals.
-The team, led by Jeric Teng and Karim Abdul, clinched the first game of the finals, but the DLSU Green Archers went on to win the title.
+The team, led by Jeric Teng and Karim Abdul, won the first game of the finals, but the DLSU Green Archers went on to win the title.
 In 2015, the Tigers finished the elimination round as the no. 1 seed with an 11–3 record.
 UST, led by mythical five members Kevin Ferrer and Ed Daquioag, lost in three games to FEU Tamaraws in the finals.
 In 2019, the Tigers entered the stepladder semifinals with an 8–6 card.
-It defeated the FEU Tamaraws in a one-game playoff for third seed.
-The Tigers, led by Renzo Subido and Soulemane Chabi Yo, swept the Kobe Paras-led UP Fighting Maroons in two games to face the Ateneo Blue Eagles in the finals.
+It defeated the FEU Tamaraws in a one-game playoff for the third seed.
+The Tigers, led by Renzo Subido and Soulemane Chabi Yo, defeated the Kobe Paras-led UP Fighting Maroons in two games to face the Ateneo Blue Eagles in the finals.
 The Eagles won the series in two games.
-Chabi Yo and Mark Nonoy were recognized as the season Most Valuable Player and Rookie of the Year respectively.
+Chabi Yo and Mark Nonoy were recognized as the season's Most Valuable Player and Rookie of the Year respectively.

-The Golden Tigresses, the women's volleyball team, is the UAAP's second-winningest team with 16 titles.
-Former players include national team members Mary Jean Balse, Aiza Maizo, Maika Angela Ortiz, Aleona Denise Santiago, Cherry Ann Rondina, and Ejiya Laure..
-The men's and women's beach volleyball teams are the winningest team in the same league.
+The Golden Tigresses, the women's volleyball team, rank second in the UAAP with 16 championship titles.
+Former players include national team members Mary Jean Balse, Aiza Maizo, Maika Angela Ortiz, Aleona Denise Santiago, Cherry Ann Rondina, and Ejiya Laure.
+The men's and women's beach volleyball teams have the most championship titles in the same league.

-The Tiger Jins, the taekwando and poomsae teams, have the most number of championships across all divisions in the UAAP.
+The Tiger Jins have the most number of championships across all divisions in the UAAP.

-The Salinggawi Dance Troupe and the UST Yellow Jackets have won 8 UAAP Cheerdance Competition titles from 1994 to 1996 and 2002 to 2006.
+The Salinggawi Dance Troupe and the UST Yellow Jackets won eight UAAP Cheerdance Competition titles, from 1994 to 1996, and from 2002 to 2006.

-Thomasians cheer the "Go USTe!" chant in supporting the Thomasian athletes in the playing field.
+Thomasians cheer the Go USTè! chant in supporting the Thomasian athletes on the playing field.
 UST Yellow Jackets founder Michael Ismael Flores created the iconic chant in 1990, getting inspiration from Vanilla Ice's Ninja Rap.

-The university sports facilities include a football field, a swimming pool, a tennis court, a sand court and at least 9 basketball courts (3 courts at the Practice Gym, a covered court beside the Practice Gym, Education court, P. Noval court, Seminary gym and open courts, and Frassati gym).
+The university sports facilities include a football field, a swimming pool, a tennis court, a sand court, and at least 10 basketball courts.
 The Quadricentennial Pavilion houses a 5,792-seat arena, a fitness center, a two-lane overall track, and training halls for dance, badminton, fencing, judo, and table tennis.